ChrisAndreotti/ag-grid-experiment/README.md

     * onGridReady callback, use of gridApi
     * Column mapping using columnDefs property
     * Multiple row selection using rowSelection="multiple" attribute on grid, checkboxSelection:true in columnDefs

+* Triggering a Material-UI popover when clicking inside an ag-grid cell

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).